The Holy Boy (film): Production

-The film was shot in Friuli-Venezia Giulia, specifically in Sappada.
+The film was shot in several towns of Friuli-Venezia Giulia, including Sappada.

 Release

 Fandango Sales acquired the international sales rights to the film in July 2025.
 The film had its world premiere out of competition at the 82nd Venice International Film Festival on 30 August 2025.
 It was also screened at the BFI London Film Festival.
 It received a theatrical release in Italy on 17 September 2025.
 Shudder acquired rights for North America, UK and Ireland.